nagaraj-trivedi/AdvRegressionHousePricePrediction/README.md

-# Project Name
+# AdvancedRegressionHousePricePrediction
-> Outline a brief description of your project.
+> It predicts the house price based on the various predictor variables

 ## Table of Contents